Plus-Sized Model Ashley Alexiss Rocks Extreme Curves In Revealing Cream Swimsuit On Instagram

 Killings replied that she could not wait for their next get together.

-Killings featured in Alexiss’s recent Instagram story in an evening out at Pink Taco filled with drinks, food, and fun.
-The evening celebrated the ribbon cutting for Pink Taco in Boston, Massachusetts, and Travis Yohe, Alexiss’s husband, also attended.
-The model referred to Yohe as the real MVP.
-It looks like Alexiss is on the road, and she announced that today she went to Pennsylvania while tomorrow she’s headed to Orlando, Florida.
+Killings featured in Alexiss’ recent Instagram story in an evening out at Pink Taco filled with drinks, food, and fun.
+The evening celebrated the ribbon cutting for Pink Taco in Boston, Massachusetts, and Travis Yohe, Alexiss’s husband, also attended, getting referred to as well as the model’s real MVP.
+It looks like Alexiss is on the road, as she announced that she went to Pennsylvania today and will be headed to Orlando, Florida, tomorrow.

 Many of the model’s fans adored her stunning new look from Fashion Nova as well as her empowering caption.
 Some people even felt this image is the model’s best ever.